heroku/cli/docs/addons.md

 ## `heroku addons:detach ATTACHMENT_NAME`

-detach an add-on resource from an app
+detach an existing add-on resource from an app

 ```
 USAGE